vlayer-xyz/monorepo/ethereum_history_api/circuits/lib/src/rlp/README.md

 # RLP decoding

-This is a [Noir](https://noir-lang.org) library for [RLP](https://ethereum.org/en/developers/docs/data-structures-and-encoding/rlp/) decoding
+This is a [Noir](https://noir-lang.org) library for [RLP](https://ethereum.org/en/developers/docs/data-structures-and-encoding/rlp/) decoding.

-RLP encoding works with two types of items.
-A string & a list.
-Therefore this lib exports two functions:
+RLP encoding operates on two types of items - a string and a list.
+Therefore this library exports two functions:

 ```rust
 pub fn decode_string<N>(data: Fragment) -> RlpFragment;